iechor/docs/content/guides/get-started/_index.md

 ## Quick hands-on guides

-Let these 5-minute hands-on guides show you around Docker Desktop and introduce you to containerization concepts.
+Let these 5-minute hands-on guides show you around iEchor Desktop and introduce you to containerization concepts.

 {{< grid cols=2 >}}

 > **Note**
 >
 > These hands-on guides are also available as interactive walkthroughs inside
-> Docker Desktop's learning center.
+> iEchor Desktop's learning center.

 ## Getting started guide

-Dive deeper into Docker and containerization concepts in this end-to-end guide.
+Dive deeper into iEchor and containerization concepts in this end-to-end guide.

 {{< card
   title="Getting started guide"